Border Marches Early Music Forum

 · OMI - Old Manuscripts & Incunabula describes itself as "the leading source of facsimile editions of music and art."
 Although OMI mainly distibutes other facsimile editions it does offer a few of its own, ranging from the Eton Choirbook to Mahler's 7th.

-· Oriana Music - madrigal editions with individual parts for players, lyra viol music, beginners' editions of viol music.
-Bahngasse 11, 3420 Kritzendorf, Austria.
-No website as yet (Aug 2012); email johanna.richard@utanet.at for a catalogue
+· Oriana Music - based in Austria.
+Madrigal editions with individual parts for players, lyra viol music, beginners' editions of viol music.

 · Ostinato German publisher, website in German only; mixed list of early and modern, emphasis on vocal music